 Recipients that are using IPR funds to support emergency communications equipment activities must comply with the SAFECOM Guidance on Emergency Communications Grants (SAFECOM Guidance), including provisions on technical standards that ensure and enhance interoperable communications.

 I. Construction and Renovation

-Construction and renovation costs to address items included in a security assessment or a security plan, and are in accordance with 6 U.S.C. § 1135(b)(1), are allowed under this program.
+Construction and renovation costs to achieve capability targets related to preventing, preparing for, protecting against, or responding to acts of terrorism are allowed under this program.
 For construction costs to be allowed, they must be specifically approved by DHS/FEMA in writing prior to the use of any program funds for construction or renovation.
-Additionally, recipients are required to submit a SF-424C Budget and budget detail citing the project costs.
 All proposed construction and renovation activities must undergo an Environmental Planning and Historic Preservation (EHP) review, including approval of the review from FEMA, prior to undertaking any action related to the project.
 Failure of a grant recipient to meet these requirements may jeopardize Federal funding.
 See the Preparedness Grants Manual for additional information.
+Additionally, recipients are required to submit an SF-424C Form and budget detail citing the project costs.